 Botswana is a top destination for family and multi-generational travel.
 There’s a multitude of activities for families to participate in together.
 Experience Africa through the eyes of your children with the Young Explorers program, designed specifically with children in mind.
 It uses safari experiences like tracking, bush survival skills, and games drives to introduce the youngest minds to the African wilderness.
 What’s more, each family books the camp on an exclusive basis so you can tailor your safari experience just how you want.

-3. Botswana is where it all started.
+3. Travel to Botswana where it all started.

 Recent studies show that the KhoiSan bushmen represent an isolated population of humans from 100,000 years ago.
 The best place to learn about these ancient ancestors is at Jack’s Camp in the Makgadikgadi Pans.
 There, you can spend the day with four generations of Bushmen living at Jack’s Camp for a glimpse into their traditional way of life.
 As you walk through the bush with them, you’ll learn how they have survived harsh environments and gain insight into their knowledge of plants, animal behaviors, and survival skills.